 See here for an in-depth live tutorial on how to dry brush.

-Note: Skin may turn slightly pink after brushing.
+Please note that skin may turn slightly pink after brushing.
 This is natural and is a result of the increased blood circulation to those areas.

 Avoid brushing too hard.
 If your skin is red and irritated, or if it hurts at all, use less pressure.